Skip to Main Content

 • Heart beats too fast

-• Heart gallop (during a cycle of contractions, instead of the normal 2 beats, a third sound is audible)
+• Heart gallop (during a cycle of contractions, instead of the normal two beats, a third sound is audible)

 • Heart murmur, due to turbulent blood flow within the heart